Blackfell/blackfell.github.io/_posts/2019-03-18-my-first-post.md

 {% include figure image_path="/assets/images/posts/first_post/jekyll_themes.jpg" alt="Jekyll Themes screenshot" caption="Jekyllthemes.org has a large selection of themes you can browse.
 Once you've chosen a theme you can head over to its web page and find out how best to use it." %}

 Now you've picked a theme, it's time to read the documentation for that theme; this will add to your Jekyll knowledge and may actually affect the way you think about your site.
 If there are some base or default files for your theme, **get them now** these will invariably make your life a *lot* easier.
-Now you have a feel for your theme, it's probably time to reate your blog; Jekyll makes [site creation](https://jekyllrb.com/docs/) incredibly easy.
+Now you have a feel for your theme, it's probably time to create your blog; Jekyll makes [site creation](https://jekyllrb.com/docs/) incredibly easy.

 Now think about your design and get writing some basic content; your mileage will vary heavily here depending on your theme, but I installed Jekyll to a local machine for this part of development to get the basic site together.
-To host on Github Pages, make sure you include your theme **remotely**, meaning you don't download the theme to your machine, but include it in your Jekyll config file for loading at build time.
+To host on GitHub Pages, make sure you include your theme **remotely**, meaning you don't download the theme to your machine, but include it in your Jekyll config file for loading at build time.

 Configure all the relevant settings in your Jekyll config file; this will usually involve information about your site, you and how users will navigate.
 Once you've done this, create some pages in the *'_pages'* directory; this is where permanent pages like 'contacts' or 'about' might live.
 Then you can create some articles in the *'_posts'* directory; this is where all your created content is added and depending on your theme, this will be parsed and presented to your readers in different ways.